LuYujin9/Blazor-App/README.md

 - make the border of table better
 - input place holder 的 fontweight 改细
 - pager component is responsive, make the look better, when it is narrow
+- let the header of table freezing, when the table be scrolled.

 # style 的标准